-Now it’s time to learn how to reduce phosphates in saltwater aquarium.
+Now it’s time to learn how to reduce phosphates in a saltwater aquarium.
 While you’ll never fully get rid of the phosphate (and you don’t want to fully get rid of it), there are some quick and easy things you can to do to lower the level.
 Start by feeding your fish less, especially if they aren’t eating everything you give them.
-As food sinks to the bottom and decomposes, it raises the level of phosphates in saltwater aquarium.
+As food sinks to the bottom and decomposes, it raises the level of phosphates in a saltwater aquarium.

 Changing the water can also help.
 You may want to check the water you replace it with before you add it to your aquarium, though.
 Some water is actually naturally high in phosphates.
 It’s also important to keep your aquarium clean, which means removing decomposing material frequently.

 Another natural option is adding good algae — seaweed or macroalgae — to your aquarium.
 This option may not be for everyone for aesthetic reasons, but it can get the job done.
 You can also keep it in your sump filter to make it more visually appealing.

 If you prefer chemical methods, there are some products on the market meant to reduce phosphate levels in a reef tank.
 These products absorb the phosphate in the water, but you must refresh them frequently for them to work.
 Many saltwater aquarium owners prefer products that contain granular ferric oxide.
 The ingredient forms a molecular bond with the phosphates and doesn’t release them back into the water as some other products do.